 - Use the fear.
 “The diagnosis scared me.
 My wife and sister-in-law are nurses, my brother-in-law is a doctor, so the diagnosis really got my attention.
 I don’t want to deal with long-term complications of diabetes, so I used that fear.”

 - Give yourself time to adjust.
 Getting over the initial period of changing diet can be daunting and, let’s face it, miserable.
 But William says the first 10 days are the worst.
 If you can get through that initial period of change you won’t regret it, “I was miserable for 10 days, because I cut out all the carbs in – my diet.
 [Now] I don’t drink soda, and have – very few grains in my diet.
 If I eat that stuff, it makes me sick now.
-After a certain period time of eating well and exercising, [I felt] the positive consequences.
+After a certain period of time eating well and exercising, [I felt] the positive consequences.
 I have more energy, more focus.
 I feel better.
 I took a lot of weight off and keep it off.
 I feel so much better living the way I live now.”